cchitsiang/awesome-stars/README.md

 - [twilio-labs/paste](https://github.com/twilio-labs/paste) - Paste is a design system for designing and building consistent experiences at Twilio.
 - [nyaggah/bedframe](https://github.com/nyaggah/bedframe) - Your Browser Extension Development Framework
 - [wxt-dev/wxt](https://github.com/wxt-dev/wxt) - ⚡ Next-gen Web Extension Framework
+- [tembo/tembo](https://github.com/tembo/tembo) - one cli, all the coding agents
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic last-mile 🪁